bjoerngiesler/D-Ov2Evo-STL/Head Moveable Aerials/Instructions.md

 ### Material

-Use LW-PLA (lightweight, the foaming kind) for `Head.stl`, `AerialArmBracketx3.stl`, `Nose.stl` and `AerialTipx3.stl`.
+Use LW-PLA (lightweight, the foaming kind) for `Head.stl`, `HeadPlateDynamixel.stl`, `AerialArmBracketx3.stl`, `Nose.stl` and `AerialTipx3.stl`.
 Print the head and nose with a single wall, as lightweight as you possibly can.
 If you want you can also print `AerialBasex3.stl` in LW-PLA, unless you go to conventions, in which case it's probably a better idea to print it in TPU for flexibility should some kid grab your droid by the aerial.

 Use TPU for `ServoFramex3.stl`, and print 3 of them.
 The reason for using TPU is to decouple the servo vibrations.
 If you can't print TPU you can also print these out of some other material, you'll hear a bit more servo noise, no big deal.